 The falls is between the towns of Boulder and Nederland and there’s also a prominent sign saying “Boulder Falls”.
 Look for it on the right side of the road, but don’t miss the parking area, which is on the left side of the road, across from the entrance to the falls.

 In case you’re wondering if there’s a fee to see this waterfall, there isn’t-it’s free.
 Another nice thing about it is that leashed dogs are allowed here.
-So feel free to bring your furry friend for the short and easy stroll to this great Colorado waterfall.
+So feel free to bring your furry friend for the short and fairly easy hike to this great Colorado waterfall.

 One other thing you need to know is that the trail to this waterfall is only open from May 1 through October 31.
 Those are the best months to see it, and of course, the earlier in the season, the better :-).